 To Him who spread out the earth above the waters, for His lovingkindness is everlasting;

-An athlete enjoys nothing more than watching a great game plan unfold, and watching things come together.
-He admires the coach’s wisdom in putting it together but also knows that the players doing their part is important.
+Anyone who has planned out a party or vacation enjoys nothing more than watching that plan unfold and watching things come together.
+He admires the wisdom in putting it together and knows that those involved had a big part in the success.
 As Christians, we know that God has a great plan and that it will lead to victory.
 What we don’t often stop and think about is that plan includes us completing our assigned tasks.
 We play a role in God fulfilling His plan, or we are in His way.
 Are you filling your role?

 Give thanks to the Lord, for He is good, For His lovingkindness is everlasting.